Cribstone/about/README.md

 Content:

-About features Andrew Jawitz's biography and personal statement Resume Short is the short version of Andrew Jawitz's Resume Resume Long is the long version of Andrew Jawitz's Resume
+About will feature Andrew Jawitz's biography and personal statement Resume Long is the long version of Andrew Jawitz's Resume Index and Style Sheets for Personal landing page will be added soon.
 Contact:

 email andrewjawitz@gmail.com